ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 **Returned value**

-- Returns the array after filtering out the elements that pass the given predicate.
+- The array that contains only those elements which failed the predicate.

 **Examples**